noprompt/garden/README.md

 #### Parent selector references

-As in Sass, Garden also supports selectors prefixed with the `&` character allowing you to reference a parent select.
+As in Sass, Garden also supports selectors prefixed with the `&` character allowing you to reference a parent selector.

 ```clojure
 user=> (css [:a